arseniyus/Python-Flask-API-Tutorial/README.md

 - Flask-RESTful: 'pip install Flask-RESTful'

 Ticket 2)
 Write some code to define your API endpoints and logic.

 a) Hello World.
 You got the

 Ticket 3) Run the server and make the first API call using a tool like Postman or curl.

 Ticket 4) Implement different HTTP methods like GET, POST, PUT, and DELETE for your API.

 Ticket 5) Create a class to represent your data model and set up a SQLite database connection.
+(Optional)